 Size: 36 x 66 inches | Material: Linen | Density: Not listed

-Few fabrics are as luxurious as linen and while it may not be your go-to option when it comes to towels, hear us out—Linoto's Linen Spa Towel is a great option.
+Few fabrics are as luxurious as linen, and while it may not seem like your go-to option when it comes to towels, hear us out—Linoto's Linen Spa Towel is a great option.

-Made of 100 percent Belgian linen, the heavyweight towel measures 36-inches X 66-inches and features a gorgeous basket weave design.
+Made of 100 percent Belgian linen, the heavy-for-linen towel measures 36 x 66 inches and features a gorgeous basket weave design.
 The absorbent, fast-drying towel even features hanger loops, so you won't have to worry about it ending up on the floor between uses.
 The towel is available in five colors—ecru, white, oyster, graphite, and navy—and can even double as luxe beach towel, too.

 For a true spa pampering experience, look no further than Ettitude's Waffle Towels.
-The 100 percent bamboo towels are good for both your hair and skin, so you'll get a full beauty treatment from head-to-toe.
+The 100 percent bamboo towels are all-natural, so you'll get a full beauty treatment from head-to-toe.

-Ettitude's Waffle Towels are available in four sizes—bath sheet, bath towel, hand towel, and fash washer—each of which has a light weave design that offers gentle exfoliation with each use.
-The towels are available in two neutral colors—natural and slate—and are moisture-wicking too, thanks to its honeycomb design.
+Ettitude's Waffle Towels are available in four sizes—bath sheet, bath towel, hand towel, and face washer—each of which has a light weave design that offers gentle exfoliation with each use.
+The towels are available in six colors and are ultra moisture-wicking too, thanks to the honeycomb design.
 They even feature hook loops so you can hang them easily between uses.

-Best Lightweight: Bolé Road Textiles Omo Bath Set
+Bolé Road Textiles Omo Bath Sheet - Cerise

 Size: 36 x 72 inches | Material: Ethiopian cotton | Density: Not listed

-If luxe and lightweight is your towel preference, check out options from Bolé Road Textiles.
-The Brooklyn-based home design studio—from Ethiopian-American interior designer Hana Getachew—offers an array of handwoven bath accessories in bold and neutral hues.
-Since all of Bolé Road's textiles are handwoven in Ethiopia, purchases help support independent artisans.
+If luxe and lightweight is what you're going for, check out this bath sheet from Bolé Road Textiles.
+The Brooklyn-based home design studio—from Ethiopian-American interior designer Hana Getachew—offers an array of handwoven bath accessories in bold and neutral hues, all made in Ethiopia from locally-grown cotton.

-If your style is more minimal you'll love this piped edge design by Weezie.
-The white, cotton towel is available in nine piping colors that'll easily pair with any other decorative pieces you already own.
-The best part?
-You can even personalize the towels with a custom monogram design for an additional fee.
+If your style is more minimal, you'll love this piped edge design by Weezie.
+The white organic cotton towel is available in nine piping colors that'll easily pair with any other decorative pieces you already own, whether you're looking for cool or warm tones.
+Other features include hanging loops and low-linting construction, but the best part is that you can personalize the towels with a custom monogram design for an additional fee.

 Size: 27 x 54 inches | Material: Organic cotton | Density: 685 GSM